KOALAaufPILLEN/KoalaSleep/README.md

 - Most Played (it will choose the games with the most played time in your account)
 - Less Played (will choose the at least played games in your account)

-you have some options you can choose, FSK Options (FSK 0,6,12,16,18) regarding this Options it will work only on the Option where it chooses it automaticly
+you have some options you can choose
+- FSK Option (0,6,12,16,18) only play games in this Rated class
+- Name a Custom Status (maximum Games will be set to 30)
+-